 What’s wrong with this template?

 The keywords shown above are for a Black History month event template.
 This particular template is found in event flyers, school posters and black history month categories, out of which only 1 is relevant.
-A black history month template popping up in a school category is not relevant to the customer’s interest.
+A black history month template popping up in a school category is usually not relevant to the customer’s interest.

 The event flyers category is not relevant as it is a generic category and since there is a category present specifically for black history month, you have no reason to add the template to an additional category.